 NOTE #3: SENIOR PRANKS are not sanctioned or condoned by the school administration.
 Any senior-or any other student-who participates in acts of vandalism will be disciplined.
-Similarly, any student who by their actions causes staff members additional work will be disciplined.
+Similarly, any student who by their actions cause members of the staff additional work will be disciplined.
 Seniors who pull pranks should be aware that suspension will most likely result.
 If the student is subsequently suspended for the last day of school, he/she will not participate in Commencement Exercises.